Pets at Uluru

 Dogs are most certainly not allowed at Uluru.
 It's a national park.
 Pets are not allowed in pretty much all national parks anywhere in Australia or the world.

 What did I do?
-I leave my dog at home when I travel like most people do.
+I leave my dog at home when I travel.
 There are few caravan parks and camping grounds that allow dogs, I can't take the dog into any national parks or nature reserves, and since travel for me is about camping and visiting parks and reserves, I wouldn't dream of taking my dog.

 As for what other people do...
 There are three options: leave them at home, find someone to look after them in Alice or some place closer to Uluru that allows dogs, or board them somewhere in Alice.

-It does not matter much where you travel, if you travel with a dog you will always run into the same problems.
+It does not matter much where you travel, if you travel with a dog you will always run into these kind of problems.
 Uluru is no exception.

 Have a look at the reader question below.
 There are some resources recommended that you may find helpful.